Research Update from Yasemin Copur-Gencturk

-We also coded the data detailed above for teachers’ problem-solving strategies.
+As part of this study, we also examined teachers’ problem-solving strategies.
 We identified common strategies elementary school teachers used to solve word problems.
-This paper, which was written by Yasemin Copur-Gencturk and Tenzin Doleck, has been submitted for publication.
-We believe that it will inform teacher educators about how teachers deal with mathematics problems, which could reveal insights into their mathematical thinking.
-Here’s a sneak peak of our findings!
+The two papers written by Yasemin Copur-Gencturk and Tenzin Doleck, inform teacher educators about how teachers deal with mathematics problems and provide insights into teachers' mathematical thinking.
+Here’s a sneak peek of our findings!

 Teachers' Problem Solving Strategies

 More than 300 fourth and fifth grade teachers across the U.S. solved four open-ended fraction problems.
 We examined the strategies that teachers use correctly to solve the problems.

 For the problem below, we identified the following common strategies.